 Pet Insurance Loss Ratios: Addressing the Behavioral Data Gap

-Pet insurance loss ratios run roughly 14 points above personal lines.
+Pet insurance loss ratios run roughly 14 points above the personal lines average.
 Approximately half reflects veterinary cost inflation; the remainder reflects an addressable behavioral data gap.
 This note quantifies the addressable component and its recoverable value.

 Introduction

-Pet lines is the fastest-growing segment in global P&C. Gross written premiums stand at roughly $20B today and are projected to reach $80B by 2033: a compound annual growth rate of ~17%.
-The canine policy sub-segment accounts for roughly 80% of the global book.
-North American policy penetration sits at just 4%.
+Pet lines is the one of the fastest-growing segments in global P&C. Gross written premiums stand at roughly $20B today and are projected to reach $80B by 2033 (CAGR ~17%) [1].
+The canine policy sub-segment accounts for roughly 80% of the global book [2].
+North American policy penetration sits at just 4% [3].
 Demand trends are unambiguous.

 This note examines what is causing this gap, why one component of it is addressable while the other is structural, and what closing the addressable portion of the gap would mean for the segment's capital deployment trajectory and future growth.